pushkin-consortium/pushkin/docs-gitbook/advanced/pushkin-client.md

 **Returns:** Promise.
 Resolves to an array of jsPsych stimuli.

 Obtains the stimuli for this experiment in one request.
-Depends on defaults being enable in the experiment’s API and worker.
+Depends on defaults being enabled in the experiment’s API and worker.

 ### setSaveAfterEachStimulus